Four pairs of "walking" legs,

 The larvae resemble trilobites.

-On the right is Tachypleus tridentatus, which is found in the Indo-Pacific.
+They usually inhabit shallow waters and feed at night on worms, mussels and other small molluscs.
+Below right is Tachypleus tridentatus, which is found in the Indo-Pacific.

 Horseshoe crab mating and reproduction